pagrimm/galactic-age-calculator/README.md

 ## Description

 Week 5 project for Epicodus.
-A program that calculate's a user's age in various planetary years.
+A program that calculates a user's age in various planetary years.
 Designed to showcase my learning and skill with concepts including test-driven development with Jest, red green refactor workflow, npm and Webpack, and ES6 features like classes and template literals.

 ## Specifications
 | Behavior                                                                                                               | Input                           | Output                          |